-Sorafenib—a new class of therapies targeting vascular endothelial growth factor receptor (VEGF); used for advanced liver cancer
+Sorafenib—A new class of therapies targeting vascular endothelial growth factor receptor (VEGF); used for advanced liver cancer.

-Biological therapy—the use of medications or substances made by the body to increase or restore the body's natural defenses against cancer; also called
+Biological therapy—The use of medications or substances made by the body to increase or restore the body's natural defenses against cancer; also called

-biological response modifier (BRM) therapy
+biological response modifier (BRM) therapy.

 Liver cancer.
 American Cancer Society website.
-Available at: ...(Click grey area to select URL) Accessed April 29, 2013.
+Available at: ...(Click grey area to select URL) Accessed August 15, 2014.

 Liver cancer.
 National Cancer Institute.
 National Institutes of Health website.
-Available at: ...(Click grey area to select URL) Accessed April 29, 2013.
+Available at: ...(Click grey area to select URL) Accessed August 15, 2014.

 Salem, R, Lewandowski, RJ, Mulcahy, MF, et al. Radioembolization for hepatocellular carcinoma using Yttrium-90 microspheres: a comprehensive report of long-term outcomes.

-3/19/2010 DynaMed Systematic Literature Surveillance ...(Click grey area to select URL) : Saunders D, Seidel D, Allison M, Lyratzopoulos G. Systematic review: the association between obesity and hepatocellular carcinoma—epidemiologic evidence.
+3/19/2010 DynaMed Systematic Literature Surveillance ...(Click grey area to select URL) Saunders D, Seidel D, Allison M, Lyratzopoulos G. Systematic review: the association between obesity and hepatocellular carcinoma—epidemiologic evidence.
 Aliment Pharmacol Ther.
-2010 Feb 18.
+2010;31(10):1051-1063.

 3/17/2014 DynaMed Systematic Literature Surveillance ...(Click grey area to select URL) Luo J, Yang Y, et al. Systematic review with meta-analysis: meat consumption and the risk of hepatocellular carcinoma.
 Aliment Pharmacol Ther.
-2014 Mar 3.
+2014;39(9):913-922.